-Thus, while natural gas has a role to play in our future electric mix, a natural gas-centered energy pathway would also carry significant economic, environmental, and public health risks.
-Instead, a diversified electricity system—with amplified roles for renewable energy and energy efficiency and a modest role for natural gas—would both limit the threat of climate change and mitigate the risks of an overdependence on natural gas.
+Thus, while gas constitutes a large share of our current electricity mix, continuing with a gas-centered electricity pathway is full of significant economic, environmental, and public health risks.
+Instead, fully decarbonizing our electricity system—primarily with renewables, efficiency, and storage—is necessary to both limit the threat of climate change and mitigate the risks and harms of so-called natural gas.

 National Renewable Energy Laboratory (NREL).
 2012.
 Renewable electricity futures study.
 NREL/TP-6A20-52409.
 Golden, CO.